Lead is Dead! (Except for Starting Batteries)

 Sizing a DC to DC charger

 Caution needs to be used when sizing DC to DC chargers.
-A DC to DC charger should be sized at a maximum of 50% of the factory alternators rated output.
+A DC to DC charger should be ideally be sized at approximately of 50% of the factory alternators rated output.
 This means if you have 100 amp factory alternator the maximum DC to DC charger you should use is 50A.
 This will help keep the alternator cool and keep it from burning itself up.
 Currently there are only two DC to DC chargers we recommend and those are Sterling Power and Victron.

-The only drawback to using DC to DC chargers is that you give up charging your lithium ion phosphate batteries quickly.
-Seeing as that is one of the major benefits of LFP batteries we would strongly advise considering an externally regulated alternator with an external regulator such as the Arco Zeus, BamarMC-618 or Wakespeed WS-500 these regulators can be programmed for LFP and have an alternator temperature sensor to protect the alternator from heat damage.
+The only drawback to using DC to DC chargers is that you give up charging your LFP batteries quickly.
+Seeing as that is one of the major benefits of LFP batteries we would strongly advise considering an externally regulated alternator with an external regulator such as the Arco Zeus, or Wakespeed WS-500 these regulators can be programmed for LFP and have an alternator temperature sensor to protect the alternator from heat damage.
 This will also result in considerably faster charging!

 CAN I USE MY STOCK ALTERNATOR?